wunluv/wpdocksite/README.md

-# wpdock
+# WP Dock Site
-Wordpress multi-tenant site inspired by Roots/Bedrock and Handpressed
+Wordpress multi-tenant site inspired by Roots/Bedrock and Handpressed.
+This is the composer based boilerplate for adding more sites to a common core.